DharmaFactory/Kit/logging-protocol.md

 - Can a cold start recover context within two minutes by reading the latest log?
   - If no, add more detail next time.
-- Does every major change point to a file or command?
+- Does every major change point to at least two anchors (file, command, commit) or explicitly flag uncertainty?
 - Are open questions explicit enough to prompt action without re-reading the entire log history?

 If the answer to any check is “no,” amend the log before closing the session.